 3. The NWDAF responds to the Nnwdaf_EventsSubscription_Subscribe service operation as described in step 2 in subclause 5.2.2.1.

-4. Upon receipt of the HTTP request response from the NWDAF, the NEF shall invoke the Nnef_AnalyticsExposure_Unsubscribe response message by mapping and forwarding the response to the AF.
+4. Upon receipt of the HTTP request response from the NWDAF, the NEF shall invoke the Nnef_AnalyticsExposure_Subscribe response message by mapping and forwarding the response to the AF.

 5. If the NWDAF observes the subscribed event(s), the NWDAF invokes Nnwdaf_EventsSubscription_Notify service operation as described in step 3 in subclause 5.2.2.1 to the NEF.